letsemploy/docs/docs/how/ojobpub-format.md

-# oJobPub JSON Format
+# About oJobPub JSON Format

-oJobPub is our minimalistic data format as JSON, containing meta infos about the job and a short job description, a summary.
-It is **not** meant to have all possible data of a job posting: e.g. the process of application is and will not be covered.
+oJobPub is our minimalistic data format in JSON ([Wikipedia](https://en.wikipedia.org/wiki/JSON)), containing meta infos about your job openings.

-Before we go to oJobPub JSON, let's clearify two terms:

-- JSON
-- JSON Schema

-## What is JSON

-JSON (JavaScript Object Notation) is an open, lightweight, text-based data structure format used to store and interchange data.
-Primarly for machines to write and read while still writable and readable by humans.

-## What is a JSON Schema

-[JSON Schema](https://json-schema.org) is an IETF standard providing a format for what JSON data is required for a given application and how to interact with it: Applying such standards for a JSON document enforces consistency and data validity.

 ## oJobPub JSON

-A possible output could look like the sample below, however, some of the (blue) keys (e.g. `workload` or `jobDescription`) are optional while others are required (e.g. `jobTitle`).
-This is why we also provide a [oJobPub JSON Schema](https://raw.githubusercontent.com/letsemploy/schema/refs/heads/main/v1/ojobpub.json) and an online validator tool [validator.letsemploy.org](https://validator.letsemploy.org) to allow verification of the data structure.
-Atlassian Inc. made a [JSON Schema Viewer](https://json-schema.app/view/%23?url=https%3A%2F%2Fraw.githubusercontent.com%2Fojobpub%2Fschema%2Frefs%2Fheads%2Fmain%2Fv1%2Fojobpub.json) to browse through the schema.

-!!! note
-    JSON might look complicated if you're not familiar with it, but don't worry — you won't have to write it by hand.
-Once this format is finalized, we'll provide tools to help you generate and validate the structure.

 In the following sample, we see first an `employer` object containing infos about the company: *name*, *location*, *industry*, (main website) *url*.

-Later we find a list of vacancies, called *jobs*.
-In the sample, we only see one vacancy/job but there is currently no limit how many job entries you add.
+Later we find a list of jobs.
+In the sample, we only see one job but there is currently no limit how many job entries you add.

 ```json
 {